Adoption Mentorship Program

 WHO ARE OUR MENTORS?

-Volunteers who are adopted, living in the tri-state area, and are young professionals in their twenties, thirties, and forties.
+Volunteers who are adopted, living in the tri-state area, and are in their twenties, thirties, and forties.
 All of our mentors are screened and trained by our licensed social work staff before entering the program.
 They serve as role models who can share their adoption story and experiences while encouraging mentees to ask questions, feel comfortable with their identities, and develop healthy self-esteem.

 Want to join the fun?